2devs-team/reactter/README.md

 ### UseDependency

-[`UseDependency`](https://pub.dev/documentation/reactter/latest/reactter/UseDependency-class.html) is a hook([`ReactterHook`](https://pub.dev/documentation/reactter/latest/reactter/ReactterHook-class.html)) that allows to manage an instance.
+[`UseDependency`](https://pub.dev/documentation/reactter/latest/reactter/UseDependency-class.html) is a hook([`RtHook`](https://pub.dev/documentation/reactter/latest/reactter/RtHook-class.html)) that allows to manage an instance.

 ```dart
 UseDependency<T>([String? id]);
 ```

-The default constructor uses `Reactter.find` to get the instance of the `T` type with or without `id` that is available.
+The default constructor uses `Rt.find` to get the instance of the `T` type with or without `id` that is available.

 > **NOTE:**
 > The instance that you need to get, must be created by [`Dependency injection`](#dependency-injection) before.